 Chairman and CEO, Harilela Group

 Backed by a board of family members, Aron Harilela took the reins at Harilela Group after his father and the group’s founder, Hari Harilela, passed away.
-He is responsible for acquisitions at the company, which launched its first hotel in 1961 and now has several hotels around the globe, including a new one, The Hari, set to open in Hong Kong in 2021.
-A supporter of local universities, he was elected as chairman of the Hong Kong General Chamber of Commerce.
+He is responsible for acquisitions at the company, which launched its first hotel in 1961 and now has several hotels around the globe, including a new one, The Hari, which opened in Wan Chai earlier in 2020.
+A supporter of local universities, he was elected as chairman of the Hong Kong General Chamber of Commerce in May 2018.

-With her late father Stanley Ho’s retirement in the summer of 2018, Daisy Ho has stepped into the chairman’s hot seat at his flagship casino company, SJM Holdings.
-She is also sister Pansy Ho’s lieutenant at Shun Tak Holdings, serving as Deputy Managing Director of the family’s extensive property, transportation and hotel investments in the enclave.
-Outside Macau, she chairs the Hong Kong Ballet board and advises her Alma mater, University of Toronto.
+Daughter of the late Stanley Ho, Daisy Ho stepped into the chairman’s hot seat at her father’s flagship casino company, SJM Holdings following his retirement in 2018.
+She is also sister Pansy Ho’s lieutenant at Shun Tak Holdings, serving as Executive Director and Deputy Managing Director of the family’s extensive property, transportation and hotel investments in the enclave.
+Outside Macau, she chairs the Hong Kong Ballet board.

-Chairman, CEO and Director, Shun Tak Holdings Ltd
+Group Executive Chairman and Managing Director, Shun Tak Holdings Ltd

-The eldest child of late casino magnate Stanley Ho, Pansy heads Shun Tak Holdings and is Hong Kong’s second richest woman.
-Last year, she bought a HK$900 million house on the Peak, and became a Chevalier de L’Ordre National de la Légion d’Honneur, France’s highest honour.
+The fifth child of casino magnate Stanley Ho, Pansy heads Shun Tak Holdings and is Hong Kong’s second-richest woman.
+In 2020, she bought a HK$900 million house on the Peak, and became a Chevalier de L’Ordre National de la Légion d’Honneur, France’s highest honour.
 She is also co-chair of MGM China Holdings.
 Ho has a strong interest in art, having curated an exhibition by female artists at Sotheby’s, where she sits on the International Council.

 Director and CEO, Poly Auction Macau

-The late Stanley Ho and Angela Leong’s daughter, Sabrina Ho, has made a name for herself outside Hong Kong and Macau.
-Her cultural interests extend from Poly Auction Macau and Chiu Yeng Culture – initiatives she founded to promote the arts close to home – to the British Museum and Victoria & Albert Museum in London.
+Stanley Ho and Angela Leong’s daughter Sabrina’s cultural interests extend from Poly Auction macau and Chiu Yeng Culture – two initiatives she founded to promote the arts close to home – to the Victoria and Albert Museum in London.
 In 2018, she became a UNESCO strategic partner to further the International Fund for Cultural Diversity.
-She and fiance Thomas Xin Qilong share a daughter.
+She is married to Thomas Xin Qilong and the couple share one child.